 Doodling is a light-line technique developed by my buddy Don Iovino.
 Iovino is a master at reading electronics and is fantastic at doodling deep fish, but doodling isn’t limited to deep water.
 A good drop-off with a piece of structure on it is the ideal place to doodle.
 A drop-off alone isn’t enough, he says – it needs to have some structure – rocks, stumps, trees, logs, whatever.
 Doodling uses light line and a small bait, usually a plastic worm.
 The worm is rigged, Texas.
 The key is to use a brass bullet weight and a glass bead.
 The bead is between the hook and the sinker.

-The doodle rod needs to have enough backbone to set the hook, but it also needs a limber tip so you can shake the lure.
+The doodle rod needs enough backbone to set the hook, but it also needs a limber tip so you can shake the lure.
 This shaking makes the glass bead and the brass sinker click, which is the key to doodling.
 The sound and the vibration attract fish.
 Doodling is shaking, not hopping, but if you want to cover some water with a doodle rig, you can shake the worm as you work it back to the boat.
-This is an ideal technique for fish that are holed up in trees – they’ll often come right out after it, especially if you run it past them a couple of times.
+This is an ideal technique for fish holed up in trees – they’ll often come right out after it, especially if you run it past them a couple of times.

 Another way to increase your ability to feel the bites is to fish with your finger and thumb loosely on the line in front of the reel.
 That will help you sense if the blades stop moving or if a big bass inhales your bait.

 Bass, even the big ones, are not always deep in winter.
 Watch for bait fish, and remember that even crawdads don’t hole up until the water temps dip below 40.
-You may be surprised at how many fish you find on the bank no matter how cold it is.
+You may be surprised at how many fish you find on the bank, no matter how cold it is.